 A key challenge to assessing long-term and climate-related risks involves what Mark Carney, the Governor of the Bank of England, called “the tragedy of the horizon”.
 Long-term liabilities and assets face a ‘valley of death’ in terms of the time horizons underlying capital allocation decisions in financial markets.
-As a response, we have initiated the ‘Tragedy of the Horizon’ research program to quantify time horizons in the investment chain and elevate long-term risk assessments in financial markets.
+As a response, we initiated the ‘Tragedy of the Horizon’ research program to quantify time horizons in the investment chain and elevate long-term risk assessments in financial markets.

 Key events: Exploring the Tragedy of the Horizon events in London, Paris, Corsica, and New York.
-Industry events included 5 workshops with the equity research and credit ratings industry convening over 100 participants from 27 firms, two conferences on time horizons in financial analysis featuring senior attendees from across the investment chain, and the aforementioned Piana seminar with investment leaders and regulators.
+Industry events included five workshops with the equity research and credit ratings industry convening over 100 participants from 27 firms, two conferences on time horizons in financial analysis featuring senior attendees from across the investment chain, and the aforementioned Piana seminar with investment leaders and regulators.

 All publications from the Tragedy of the Horizon project can be found here.